History of South Mimms services

 See also: M25 Service Area Planning

-Aware that this strategy could backfire, the Department of Environment did at least note that there were already services at Bignell's Corner.
+Aware that this strategy could backfire, the Department of Environment did at least note that there were already facilities at Bignell's Corner.
 At the time, all motorway services were owned by the DOE, but this unusual "privately owned" collection of facilities was first formally acknowledged as a potential part of the M25 project in 1975.

 Opening and Branding